$\hbar$-Vertex algebras and chiralization of star products: Chiralization of classical star products

-As we noted in Remark \ref{oss va are h va}, a (Poisson) vertex algebra is a $\h$-(Poisson) vertex algebra where $\CC[\h]$ acts trivially.
-So if we put $\h=0$, our formulae for $I_{\l,\h,\star}$ give us explicit formulae for the deformation quantization of the corresponding Poisson vertex algebras.
-From a result by Yanagida \cite[Corollary 3.15]{yanagidaDeformationQuantizationVertex2016}, if a deformation quantization of a Poisson vertex algebra exists, it is unique.
+A (Poisson) vertex algebra is an $\h$-(Poisson) vertex algebra under the limit $\h\rightarrow0$.
+So, our formulae for $I_{\l,\h,\star}$ can be specialized to obtain formulae for the star-deformation of the corresponding Poisson vertex algebras.

-\begin{theorem} The following formulae describe the unique deformation quantization of $\Ss(R)$:
+\begin{theorem} The following formulae describe the star-deformation of $\Ss(R)$ induced by the symmetrization map:

 for all $a,b\in\Ss(R)$, where $\star_\gamma$ denotes the Gutt star-product \eqref{eq BCH Gutt star-product}, $\Ll_i^\star$ the left multiplication operator by $u_i$ with respect to $\star_\ga$, and $D^\l_j$ for $j\in\Ii$ is the operator: